Blog>Cost Guides>How much does shed roof replacement cost?

 The size of the shed: Large sheds will have larger roofs to repair or replace.
 This will mean an increase in time and materials which will raise the overall cost.

 The type of roof: The material used for the current shed roof and the new one will affect the cost of the repair or replacement.
-For example, rubber roofs require a more intensive installation, adding to the time and increasing the price, whereas the cost to repair a felt roof is significantly lower.

 The finish: Finally, once your shed roof has been repaired or replaced, you may wish to paint or coat the timber areas to prevent future damage or issues.
 This will also increase the cost.